rrainey/smath/README.md

 This is code I wrote back around 1996 and I'm publishing it here to have it out in the public forum.

 It mimics Mathemetica in syntax and operation.
-I used Mathematica around that time.
-I even used it to develop an analytical solution to one of the key simulation requirements in my ACM air combat simulator.

 ## What can you do with smath?